Polmin: History

 During the interwar, Polmin's employees enjoyed a great deal of privileges: high wages, free transport within Drohobycz and other social programs, access to the "Polmin" Casino and the possibility of living in the Polmin workers' colony in Drohobycz.
 The Polmin Colony was built by the company, and was situated close to the refinery as well as the Drohobycz city centre.
 To satisfy its inhabitants, the colony possessed a school located at its centre, a football field and a swimming pool, and a various range of shops.

-During the Second World War, the Polmin refinery was bombed by Luftwaffe in 1939 during the Invasion of Poland and later by the Americans in 1944 as a part of the Oil Campaign, in which the allies sought to cripple Germany's petroleum industry.
+During the Second World War, the Polmin refinery was bombed by German Luftwaffe in 1939 during the joint German-Russian Invasion of Poland and later by the Americans in 1944 as a part of the Oil Campaign, in which the allies sought to cripple Germany's petroleum industry.
 Wartime bombing of Polmin sealed the company's fate as it became defunct.